cordova-rtc/cordova-plugin-iosrtc/docs/Building.md

 And then set `Unified-Bridging-Header.h` as the value of the "Objective-C Bridging Header" build setting in your Xcode project.
 For more information check this [issue](https://github.com/eface2face/cordova-plugin-iosrtc/issues/9).

-## Xcode
+#### Xcode

 If you still prefer to do it manually open it with Xcode and follow these steps:

-- Set "iOS Deployment Target" to `7.0` or higher within your project settings.
+* Set "iOS Deployment Target" to `7.0` or higher within your project settings.
-- Set "Deployment Target" to `7.0` or higher within the project target settings.
+* Set "Deployment Target" to `7.0` or higher within the project target settings.
-- Within the project "Build Settings" add an entry to the "Runpath Search Paths" setting with value `@executable_path/Frameworks`.
+* Within the project "Build Settings" add an entry to the "Runpath Search Paths" setting with value `@executable_path/Frameworks`.
-- Within the project "Build Settings" set "Objective-C Bridging Header" to `PROJECT_NAME/Plugins/cordova-plugin-iosrtc/cordova-plugin-iosrtc-Bridging-Header.h` (read more about the "Bridging Header" above).
+* Within the project "Build Settings" set "Objective-C Bridging Header" to `PROJECT_NAME/Plugins/cordova-plugin-iosrtc/cordova-plugin-iosrtc-Bridging-Header.h` (read more about the "Bridging Header" above).
-- Within the project "Build Settings" set "Enable Bitcode" to "No" (this will be addressed soon).
+* Within the project "Build Settings" set "Enable Bitcode" to "No".